lycantropos/VKCommunity/README.md

 ## Installing the application on Ubuntu 14.04
-Everywhere onwards we assuming that `vk-community/` is an installation directory and `vk-community/` is a conventional sign for the full path to installation directory.
+Everywhere onwards it is assumed that `vk-community/` is an installation directory where `vk-community/` is a conventional sign for the full path to installation directory.

 ### Installing required environment